djboni/lcxd/README.md

 be IO pins, SPI shift register, I2C IO expander...
 The user defines the pin write function and the delay microsseconds function used by the library.

-The pin write function is called with a pin number and the value to be written.
-The pin number corresponds to one of the LCD pins instead of an Arduino pin.
+The pin write function is called with LCxD bits set (=1) or reset (=0).
+The bits numbers correspond to one of the LCD pins.
 The function should convert to the correct Arduino pin or other interface.

 You can use LCxD both for closed- and open-source projects.
 You are also free to keep changes to this library to yourself.
 However we'll enjoy your